Fleak SQL Language Reference

 regexp_split_to_array | Split string to array | regexp_split_to_array(text, ',') |

-regexp_split_to_table | Split string to rows | SELECT * FROM events, regexp_split_to_table(tags, ',') |
+regexp_split_to_table | Split string to rows | SELECT * FROM records, regexp_split_to_table(tags, ',') |

 regexp_matches | Find regex matches | regexp_matches(text, 'pattern') |